Glencore is a significant land manager, owning over 500,000 hectares of land and leasing over 1.7 million around the world.

 Rehabilitation and closure management

-We require each individual asset to have a closure plan to ensure a responsible exit.
+We require each individual asset to have a closure plan to support a responsible exit.
 This plan must be continuously maintained, including appropriate financial provisions.
-Our assets develop their closure plans in collaboration with their local communities and ensure that they monitor the societal risks and opportunities associated with closure.
+Our assets develop their closure plans in collaboration with their local communities and make sure that they monitor the societal risks and opportunities associated with closure.

 Rehabilitation at mining sites

 In addition, our mining assets continually rehabilitate the areas they disturb, ensuring that the land is restored to a state that is suitable for the final land use agreed in the original mining permit.
-Each asset creates a comprehensive management plan before operations begin, which identifies each year’s success factors and ensures they can be measured and monitored regularly.
+Each asset creates a comprehensive management plan before operations begin, which identifies each year’s success factors and supports regular measuring and monitoring.

 We generally try to use the topsoil removed at each site immediately; when this is not possible, we store it for future reuse.
 We keep records of what each area looked like before we disturbed it, to restore topographical features where possible.
 Where appropriate we identify threats to local biodiversity and help protect affected species.
 We engage with local communities to identify appropriate post-mining land uses and try to make them possible.